How to Set Up Remote Payroll and Taxes in 6 Steps

 Global payroll outsourcing

 If you have a global team of employees and want to outsource your payroll, you’ll need to work with a payroll provider specializing in global payroll.
-With global payroll, you have to comply with new labor laws, provide global benefits, calculate wage conversions, factor in exchange rates, and send payments to various countries.
-And don’t forget about possible bank fees.

-Forms for local remote employees
+Forms for local remote employee taxes

 When hiring: W-4